 We exclude companies domiciled in controversial "Call to Action" jurisdictions (e.g. Iran and North Korea) identified by the Financial Action Task Force.

-B - Sectors exclusions
+B - Sectors and activity-related exclusions

 We have decided to exclude certain sectors and practices from our entire range of funds, and not to invest in companies facing one of the following cases:

 Weapons sector